SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 Later, payments could be made through the app to categories of AI development, or to specific projects.

-Like Deep Funding, project selection would take place in rounds.
+Like Deep Funding, some project selection would take place in rounds.
 People would be “nudged” via chat and discussion channels that it is time to vote or contribute to new rounds.

 (There could even be specific topics assigned to rounds to concentrate interest, e.g. intersecting with global events.
 For example, environmental and regenerative causes can be focused on during climate summits, when they are in the public eye.)

+Other project selection could be directly funded, kickstarter style.

+Yet others would collect funds within categories, and RfPs developed out of the insight gathered from the general population.

 A subsection of contributions could be assigned to recirculate as rewards for other resource contributions such as time (a certain percentage?
 How would we calculate this?).
 In time, once the system is self-sustaining, this could also pay the wages of the contributors involved in operations.